TCYBA offers Youth Basketball programs to players from Kindergarten to Grade 12.

 - Participants will receive a size-appropriate Rookie Gear Basketball and an NBA team branded top

 Grade 2/3 Divisions

 This is our earliest entry level into basketball at TCYBA.
-Players enjoy one hour of practice time per week at this level with competition in the year-end Alicia Lam Jamboree, where they get to enjoy their first game play experiences, being a year end highlight.
+Players enjoy one hour of practice time per week at this level with competition in the year-end Alicia Lam Jamboree, where they get to enjoy their first game play experiences with referees.

 Grade 3/4 Divisions - 3 x 3 Program

-With greater time on task (more touches and playing time for everyone) Tri-City Youth Basketball feels that the adjustment to programming at this development level will provide a high-quality experience for youth basketball players creating a positive experience which will help foster their passion as they grow with the sport.
+With greater time on task (more touches and playing time for everyone), TCYBA feels the adjustment to programming at this development level will provide a high-quality experience for youth basketball players and create a positive experience to help foster their passion as they grow with the sport.

 This initiative has received unanimous support from the TCYBA Board and from our National Sports Organization.
 “Canada Basketball is in support of younger athletes playing 3x3 instead of 5 on 5 in the early stages of development.
 The opportunity to touch the ball and have more meaningful participation in the competition makes the activity more fun for the children and more likely to keep them active while learning to play basketball”.
 “Congratulations on this initiative.
 I’m sure it will be very successful”, - Michele O’Keefe, President and CEO, Canada Basketball.

 While these adjustments are similar to those adopted by other youth sports, such as hockey and soccer to name two, they do have their own basketball specific modifications and development benefits.